hamzatanveer-algorepublic/Crossword-Puzzle-Solver/README.md

-# 👾 Word Search Solver
+# 👾 Cross Word Puzzle Solver
 Returns true if the word is present in the board, false otherwise.

 ## 🏗 SETUP